Online/Blended Learning Resources

 All faculty teaching online courses for summer session are asked to take part in the course redesign seminar and receive a stipend for doing so.
 Multiple sessions are scheduled throughout the year.

-Spring Seminar: April 2 week through the Week ending June 1
+2019 Spring Seminar: Runs the week of April 8 through the Week ending June 7

 The 8-week seminar is divided into two parts.
-For six weeks, faculty attend face-to-face class sessions (once a week for 2 hours), participate in online discussions, and weekly mentoring sessions between meetings.
+For 6 weeks, faculty attend face-to-face class sessions (once a week for 3 hours), participate in online discussions, and weekly mentoring sessions.
 The structured live sessions include content presentations, group and pair exercises, and presentations by faculty as they prepare courses.
 The online community portion includes directed discussions and peer assessment of materials from course designs that faculty want to share.

 In addition to the face-to-face sessions, faculty work independently with active mentoring from the Online/Blended Learning Specialist, a librarian and the Instructional Technology Resource Specialists.
-Weekly mentoring sessions are conducted remotely via webinar technology to model the distance mode, but face-to-face time is also available.
+Weekly mentoring sessions are conducted remotely via Zoom web conferencing or face-to-face.

-Faculty devote the final two weeks to finishing course content.
+Faculty devote the remaining weeks to finishing their course content.
+The stipend upon completion of both the seminar and course is $2,500.